pregulavalasa/Intro/README.md

 - 👋 Hi, I’m @prasha1436
 - 👀 I’m interested in Data Analytics
-- 🌱 I’m currently learning Python, SQL
+- 🌱 I’m improving my skills in Data Analytics, Cloud Computing, and Machine Learning
-- 💞️ I’m looking to collaborate on projects involving webscraping and data analysis
+- 💞️ I’m looking to collaborate on projects involving the above
-- 📫 How to reach me prasha1436@gmail.com
+- 📫 Mail me @- prasha1436@gmail.com

 <!---
 prasha1436/prasha1436 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.